Kurento/kurento/kurento-chroma/README.md

 kurento-chroma
 ==============

-Kurento Java Tutorial: WebRTC in loopback with chroma filter.
+Kurento Node.js Tutorial: WebRTC in loopback with chroma filter.

 Running this tutorial
 ---------------------